Duration: from 5 hours (incl. lunch break)

 Registration: Appointments can be made individually using this form.

-Netflix, Amazon, Zalando and others are focusing on one thing in particular when it comes to customer loyalty: good recommendations for new products, movies, clothing, etc. that are customized to the user.
+Netflix, Amazon, Zalando and others are focusing on one thing in particular when it comes to customer loyalty: good recommendations for new products, films, clothing, etc. that are tailored to the user.
 To this end, these companies develop recommendation systems that can predict as well as possible what the respective user might like.